Welcome to the Pandemic Mitigation Collaborative (PMC)

 Food Service Worker Pre-Print

-Keeping babies safer from COVID-19 (more family studies to come)
+Keeping babies safer from COVID-19

-HEPA / PAPR Buggy Pre-Print
+HEPA Buggy Pre-Print

 Thread on Protecting Newborns from Nosocomial COVID-19

-Documenting the psychological impact of the pandemic (more studies forthcoming)
+Documenting the psychological impact of the pandemic

 Google Trends in Immediate Pandemic Impact